staceyJayneLewis/cake-tin/README.md

 ### Typography

-🛑🛑🛑🛑🛑 START OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-Explain any fonts and icon libraries used, like Google Fonts and/or Font Awesome.

-Consider adding a link to each font used, and the Font Awesome site if used (or similar icon library).

-Example:

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 - [Montserrat](https://fonts.google.com/specimen/Montserrat) was used for the primary headers and titles.

 - [Lato](https://fonts.google.com/specimen/Lato) was used for all other secondary text.